 The designated safeguarding lead or a deputy is always available during school hours for the staff in the school to discuss any safeguarding concerns.
+They can also be contacted by email or mobile phone out of school hours in emergencies.

-More information about the role and responsibilities of the designated safeguarding lead can be found in Keeping Children Safe in Education Annex C: Role of the designated safeguarding lead.
+More information about the role and responsibilities of the designated safeguarding lead can be found in Keeping Children Safe in Education (June 2023) Annex C: Role of the designated safeguarding lead.